Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- Better yet if ucanto is a way people build services, they all become directly pluggable into our [[w3-vm]] vision.
 - Despite all the time with [[Fission]] I have failed to sync on invocations / receipts with the [[@expede]] and rest of the team.
 	- We need to make sure our receipts are aligned with the receipts in [[IPVM]]
-	- We also should sync in regards to invocations, where
+	- We also should sync in regards to invocations, where programs are addressed by a mutable reference as opposed to CID.
+	- Finally it seems that there is a need to express invocation without calling out "audience".